dimitrijekaranfilovic/personal-accounting/README.md

 ### Installers

 If you do not wish to download the entire repository, installers are available
+*  <a id="raw-url" href="https://raw.githubusercontent.com/dimitrijekaranfilovic/personal-accounting/master/installers/PersonalAccounting.exe">Windows</a>

-*  <a id="raw-url" href="https://raw.githubusercontent.com/dimitrijekaranfilovic/personal-accounting/master/installers/PersonalAccounting-1.0.exe">Windows 64-bit</a>
+* <a id="raw-url" href="https://raw.githubusercontent.com/dimitrijekaranfilovic/personal-accounting/master/installers/personalaccounting_amd64.deb">Debian Linux</a>

 ### Additional information